The City on the Edge of Forever: Plot

 Unknown to Kirk and Spock, McCoy finally arrives in a highly agitated state and stumbles into the mission, where Keeler nurses him back to health.
-Spock completes his work and discovers that Keeler was supposed to die in a traffic accident but was somehow saved by the arrival of McCoy, creating an altered timeline in which she founded a pacifist movement on the eve of World War II.
-This causes the United States to delay its entrance into the war, allowing Nazi Germany time to develop the first atomic bomb and use it to conquer the world.
-Kirk is shaken by this revelation and admits his love for Keeler, to which Spock responds that she must die to prevent millions of deaths and restore the future.
+Spock completes his work and discovers that Keeler was supposed to die in a traffic collision but was somehow saved by the arrival of McCoy, creating an altered timeline in which she founded a pacifist movement on the eve of World War II.
+It grew powerful enough to cause the United States to delay its entrance into the war, allowing Nazi Germany time to develop the first atomic bomb and use it to win the war instead of the Allies and conquer the world.
+Kirk is shaken by this revelation and admits he is in love with her.
+Spock responds that Keeler must die, in order to prevent millions of deaths and restore their future.

-While walking to a movie with Kirk the next evening, Keeler casually mentions McCoy.
-Shocked, Kirk tells her to stay right there while he runs to tell Spock the news.
-McCoy happens to emerge from the mission at the same time, and the trio reunite on the sidewalk.
+While walking to a Clark Gable movie with Kirk the following evening, Keeler casually mentions McCoy's name.
+Shocked, Kirk tells Keeler to stay right there while he crosses the street back to the mission to inform Spock.
+McCoy emerges from the mission at the same time, and the trio reunite on the sidewalk.
 Observing this, Keeler begins to cross the street to join them and does not notice an oncoming truck.
-Kirk instinctively turns to save her, but a shout from Spock freezes him in his tracks, and Kirk grabs McCoy so he can't save her, either.
-Keeler is struck and killed, and a stunned McCoy asks Kirk if he knows what he just did.
-"He knows, doctor," replies Spock, "He knows."
+Kirk instinctively turns to save her, but a shout from Spock freezes him in his tracks, and Kirk reluctantly grabs McCoy so he can't save her either.
+Keeler is struck and killed.
+A stunned McCoy asks Kirk if he knows what he just did, but it is Spock who replies, "He knows, Doctor.
+He knows."

-With history restored, Kirk, Spock, and McCoy return through the Guardian and rejoin the landing party.
-Mr. Scott is taken aback, explaining that for him and the rest of the landing party, Spock and Kirk had only left "a moment ago" even though the two spent several weeks in the past.
-A grim-looking Kirk ignores questions about what happened, and when the Guardian declares that "many such journeys are possible", he simply states, "Let's get the hell out of here," and the landing party beams up to the Enterprise.
+Kirk, Spock, and McCoy return through the Guardian and rejoin the landing party, where they find the Enterprise and their timeline is fully restored.
+Before they transport back to the ship, a grim-looking Kirk ignores questions about what happened, replying simply, "Let's get the hell out of here."

 Production

 Writing

 The writing of this episode took over ten months, from the initial pitch by Harlan Ellison to the final re-write by Gene Roddenberry.
 Steven W. Carabatsos and D. C. Fontana, both story editors on the show, undertook re-writes of the teleplay, and changes have also been attributed to producer Gene L. Coon.
-The experience led to animosity between Ellison and Roddenberry for the rest of the latter's life, in particular over a claim by Roddenberry that Ellison had the character Scotty dealing drugs in one version of the script.
+The experience led to animosity between Ellison and Roddenberry for the rest of the latter's life, in particular over a dubious claim by Roddenberry that Ellison had the character Scotty dealing drugs in one version of the script.
 The episode went over budget by more than $50,000 and overran the production schedule.
 Mistakes were made in the set design with an instruction for "runes" misconstrued as a request for "ruins".
 With Matt Jefferies ill, Rolland Brooks designed the set and the Guardian of Forever, to the surprise of Jefferies on his return.